Skip to content

 Interested in coming along?

-Annual subscriptions run from July and are £35 for juniors.
+Annual subscriptions run from July and are Β£35 for juniors.
 There are discounted rates for juniors joining half-way through the season.

 Juniors playing league chess will also need to pay a subscription to the ECF (English Chess Federation) after their first 3 league games in any league.
-The 2026 cost of an ECF Bronze subscription is £7.50 per year for juniors.
+The 2026 cost of an ECF Bronze subscription is Β£7.50 per year for juniors.

-Banner photo by Wander Fleur on Unsplash
+Banner Photo by Judy Beth Morris on Unsplash